AndreLuisGO/BlogOn/README.md

 A modern, scalable blog API built with ASP.NET Core 8.0, demonstrating clean architecture principles, CQRS pattern, and vertical slice architecture.

+## Future Development Roadmap (Improvements)

+To elevate this system to an enterprise-grade production standard, the following enhancements are proposed:

+- Authentication and Authorization: Integration with identity providers such as Auth0 or IdentityServer (utilizing JWT Bearer Tokens).

+- Observability and Telemetry: Implementation of OpenTelemetry (Jaeger/Prometheus) to facilitate distributed tracing and performance monitoring.

+- Comprehensive Testing: Expansion of the BlogApi.Tests suite to include robust Integration Tests utilizing TestContainers and WebApplicationFactory.

+- Add Resiliency Patterns: Implement retry policies and circuit breakers using Polly to enhance fault tolerance.

+- Rate Limiting: Introduce rate limiting middleware to protect the API from abuse and ensure fair usage.

+- CI/CD Pipeline: Establish automated build, test, and deployment pipelines using GitHub Actions.

+- Add Explicit CORS policies for safer production environment.

 ## Technology Stack

 ### Core Framework